 Our services are designed to provide First Nations communities and organizations with advanced methods and techniques for planning, organizing, tracking, developing and controlling all sizes and types of First Nation community development.
 We have over two decades of direct project management and support services experience.
 Regardless of the size of your project, Cambium Indigenous Professional Services can help design, organize, plan, execute and support your project in accordance to your overall vision.

 Allow us to help you plan for the future.
 We will work with your community to understand the needs and ideas of your community.
-We will help realize your communities vision, meet with your members and leaders to understand the needs of your community and strive to help your community grow without adversely affecting the environment.
-Our team members are recognized provincially and nationally and offer the following services (click to learn more) :
+We will help realize your community's vision, meet with your members and leaders to understand the needs of your community and strive to help your community grow without adversely affecting the environment.
+Our team members are recognized provincially and nationally and offer the following services:

 First Nation Climate Change Evaluation + Adaptation

-We understand that climate change can have far reaching impacts to First Nations communities affecting the environment, ecosystems, infrastructure, and the economy.
-The impacts of climate change are being observed by First Nations across Canada including (click to learn more):
+We understand that climate change can have far reaching impacts to First Nations communities.
+It can affect the environment, ecosystems, infrastructure, and the economy.
+The impacts of climate change are being observed by First Nations across Canada including:

 Changes in the wetland areas

 Changes in water levels (shoreline erosion and more weeds)

 Changes in tree growth and development